Ophiuchus is part of the zodiac, too

-The Zodiac – or ‘pathway of animals’ – marks the plane of Earth’s orbit around the sun.
-The signs of the Zodiac are familiar to all who read online astrology advice.
-There are 12 familiar signs of the Zodiac: Aries, Taurus, Gemini, Cancer and so on.
-Ophiuchus is sometimes called the 13th or “forgotten” constellation of the Zodiac.
-The sun moves in front of Ophiuchus from about November 30 to December 17 each year.
-And yet no one ever says they’re born when the sun is in Ophiuchus.
+The zodiac – or “pathway of animals” – represents a rather narrow band of of sky astride the ecliptic, which is the plane of Earth’s orbit projected onto the sphere of stars.
+The signs of the zodiac are familiar to all who read online astrology advice.
+There are 12 familiar signs of the zodiac: Aries, Taurus, Gemini, Cancer and so on.
+But … no Ophiuchus.

 On sky maps, Ophiuchus the Serpent Bearer is depicted as holding Serpens the Serpent, which is considered a separate constellation.
-According to ancient Greek star lore, Ophiuchus is Asclepius, the physician who concocted a healing potion from the Serpent’s venom, mixing it with the Gorgon’s blood and an unknown herb.
-This potion gave humans access to immortality, until the god of the underworld appealed to Zeus to reconsider the ramifications of the death of death.
+According to ancient Greek star lore, Ophiuchus is Asclepius, Greek god of medicine and doctors.
+Asclepius is said to have concocted a healing potion from the venom of Serpens the Serpent, mixing it with a Gorgon’s blood and an unknown herb.
+This potion gave humans access to immortality, until the god of the underworld, Pluto, appealed to the king of the gods, Zeus, to reconsider the ramifications of the death of death.

-Even today, the Staff of Asclepius – symbol of the World Heath Organization and other medical organizations – pays tribute to the constellation Ophiuchus the Serpent Bearer.
+Even today, the Staff of Asclepius – symbol of the World Health Organization and other medical organizations – pays tribute to the constellation Ophiuchus the Serpent Bearer.